surfriderfoundationeurope/plasticorigins-ops-db/README.md

 1. Create a new git branch (never work directly on master)

-2. Edit the entities (= tables) the say you want.
+2. Edit the entities (= tables) the way you want.
 They are stored in Models folder.

 3. Edit the PlasticoDbContext.cs file.
 It represents the whole database and links all the entities (= tables) together.